3 Cheers: Good Samaritans Terry Phillips, Ronald Burgess Rescue Children From Fire

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) — In Northeast Philadelphia, two good Samaritans jumped into action to save two children trapped inside a burning building this week.
+PHILADELPHIA (CBS) — In Northeast Philadelphia, two good Samaritans jumped into action to save two children trapped inside a burning building.

 3 Cheers: Thai Cave Rescuers Refused To Give In To What Seemed Like An Impossible Situation